Arlanthir/notes/music/Theory.md

 ### 12-Bar blues

-Composed by 12 bars of the following major chords in the key: I I I I IV IV I I V IV I I
+Composed by 12 bars of the following Major Chords in the key: I I I I IV IV I I V IV I I

+Because Major Chords are so bright, we can replace them with Dominant Seventh chords for a more Blues-y feel (add a flatted seventh note to the Major Chord).